20 (almost) free things to do on the Sunshine Coast

 6. Explore the coastline

 There’s something about a good view that makes exercise bearable.
-Sort of.
-Not really.
-Okay, I still hate it.
+(Sort of.)

 The path is a continuous coastal link from Golden Beach in the south – where it hugs the Pumicestone Passage – before passing Bulcock Beach and Kings Beach on its way around Caloundra Headland heading north following the long, sandy beaches of Kawana to Mooloolaba.